Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-2.md

 }
 </code></pre>

-Run `obt dev`, if not already, and preview the component demo as in [part one](/documentation/tutorials/create-a-new-component-part-1).
+Run `npm run watch -w components/o-example`, if not already, and preview the component demo as in [part one](/documentation/tutorials/create-a-new-component-part-1).
 You should see the styles have been updated

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-3-basic-styles.png" />